dotnet/docs/docs/standard/glossary.md

 Common language runtime.

 The exact meaning depends on the context, but this usually refers to the runtime of the .NET Framework.
-The CLR is a virtual machine that not only executes apps but also generates and compiles code on-the-fly using a JIT compiler.
+The CLR handles memory allocation and management.
+The CLR is also a virtual machine that not only executes apps but also generates and compiles code on-the-fly using a JIT compiler.
 The current Microsoft CLR implementation is Windows only.

 ## CoreCLR